Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Reparameterization invariance of thermodynamic form factors

-The `cancelling' of holes by adding particles of the same rapidity to both the in- and out-states can be supported by the following appeal to the form factor axioms.
+The `cancelling' of holes by adding particles of the same rapidity to both the \emph{in}- and \emph{out}-states can be supported by the following appeal to the form factor axioms.
 First using crossing and then the periodicity axiom, we can write (assuming that $\alpha_1 \neq \beta_j$ for any $j$)

 where

 where we have used the property of both the dressed and bare scattering that $F(\alpha+i\pi|\beta)=-F(\alpha|\beta)$, $\delta(\alpha+i\pi)=-\delta(\alpha)$.
 If it so happens that $\alpha_i=\beta_j$ for some $i\neq 1$ and $j$, the phase factor in eq.~\ref{phase} becomes independent of $\alpha_i,\beta_j$, suggesting that the form factor itself does not depend on either of these two rapidities.